revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

-likelihood components or data partitions ({% ref fig_module_gm %}): one for molecular data ({% ref Intro-GTR %}), one for morphological data ({% ref Intro-Morpho %}), and one for fossil stratigraphic range data ({% ref Intro-FBD %}).
+likelihood components or data partitions ({% ref fig_module_gm %}): one for molecular data ({% ref Intro-GTR %}), one for morphological data ({% ref Intro-Morpho %}), and one for fossil stratigraphic range data (section {% ref Intro-FBD %}).
-In addition, all likelihood components are conditioned on a tree topology with divergence times which is modeled according to a separate prior component (defined in {% ref Intro-FBD %}).
+In addition, all likelihood components are conditioned on a tree topology with divergence ti.e. which is modeled according to a separate prior component ({% ref Intro-FBD %}).

 {% figure fig_module_gm %}